Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Abstract

 \section{Abstract}

 The increasing size and heterogeneity of exoplanet catalogs have made systematic habitability assessment challenging, particularly given the extreme scarcity of potentially habitable planets and the evolving nature of their labels.
-In this study, we explore the use of pool-based active learning to improve the efficiency of habitability classification under realistic observational constraints.
+In this context, labels from the Habitable Worlds Catalog (HWC) should be interpreted as heuristic proxies rather than definitive physical classifications.
+In this study, we explore the use of pool-based active learning to improve the efficiency of learning such heuristic classifications under realistic observational constraints.
 We construct a unified dataset from the Habitable World Catalog and the NASA Exoplanet Archive and formulate habitability assessment as a binary classification problem.
 A supervised baseline based on gradient-boosted decision trees is established and optimized for recall in order to prioritize the identification of rare potentially habitable planets.
 This model is then embedded within an active learning framework, where uncertainty-based margin sampling is compared against random querying across multiple runs and labeling budgets.
 We find that active learning substantially reduces the number of labeled instances required to approach supervised performance, demonstrating clear gains in label efficiency.
+We further compare model predictions with an independent, physically motivated proxy habitability index, finding partial but non-trivial agreement.
 To connect these results to a practical astronomical use case, we aggregate predictions from independently trained active-learning models into an ensemble and use the resulting mean probabilities and uncertainties to rank planets originally labeled as non-habitable.
-This procedure identifies a single robust candidate for further study, illustrating how active learning can support conservative, uncertainty-aware prioritization of follow-up targets rather than speculative reclassification.
-Our results indicate that active learning provides a principled framework for guiding habitability studies in data regimes characterized by label imbalance, incomplete information, and limited observational resources.
+This procedure identifies a single robust candidate for further study, supporting conservative prioritization without implying physical reclassification.
+Our results indicate that active learning provides a principled framework for label-efficient prioritization in exoplanet studies under class imbalance and limited data.

 \keywords{\uat{Exoplanet catalogs}{488} --- \uat{Exoplanets}{498} --- \uat{Habitable planets}{695} --- \uat{Algorithms}{1883} --- \uat{Astrostatistics techniques}{1886} --- \uat{Classification}{1907}}